nimitshah/biskot-api/Readme.md

-# Microservice Setup
+# Biskot
-BISKOT API is the new micro service responsible for managing the cart of an e-commerce website.
+Biskot API is micro service responsible for managing the cart of an e-commerce website.

-## Your Mission should you choose to accept it, is to:
+Before attempting to crunch the code, we strongly recommend you to carefully read each of the sections below:

+## Exercise goal

-* Implement the endpoints defined in the swagger [biskot.yaml](contract/biskot.yaml), api model classes could be generated using openapi-generator-maven-plugin configured in pom.xml
+* Implement the endpoints defined in the [biskot.yaml](contract/biskot.yaml) api model.
+To better understand the model, we suggest you open the `yaml` file in a fancy UI available [here](https://editor.swagger.io/).

-* Setup the development best practices
+To give you an idea of what is the expected result from each endpoint looks like, below some examples:

+> #### action: POST /carts
+> response http code: 200

+> #### action: GET /carts/{cartId}
+> response http code: 200
+>
+> response body:
+>```json
+>{
+>  "id": 1,
+>  "products": [
+>    {
+>      "id": 1,
+>      "label": "Déodorant Spray 200ml Ice Dive ADIDAS",
+>      "quantity": 1,
+>      "unit_price": 2.00,
+>      "line_price": 2.00
+>    }
+>  ],
+>  "totalPrice": 6.00
+>}
+>>```

+> #### action: PUT /carts/{cartId}/products
+> request body:
+> ```json
+> {
+>    "id": 1,
+>    "quantity": 2
+>  }
+>```
+> response http code: 200

-## Cart business rules:
+## Cart business rules

 * Added quantity of a product should not exceed the stock availability
 * Total price of the cart should not exceed 100 euros
-* Cart cannot contain more than 3 different products
+* A cart cannot contain more than 3 different products

-## Info
+## Additional details and considerations
-Carts should be persisted in memory using an embedded db or collection of you choice inside [InMemoryCartRepository](src/main/java/com/biskot/infra/repository/InMemoryCartRepository.java)
+* Carts could be persisted in memory using an embedded db or a collection of you choice inside [InMemoryCartRepository](src/main/java/com/biskot/infra/repository/InMemoryCartRepository.java)

-Biskot has a dependency with an external service allowing you to get products information.
-The call to this external service should be implemented in [ProductGateway](src/main/java/com/biskot/infra/gateway/ProductGateway.java)
+* Biskot has a dependency with an external service allowing you to get products information.
+The interactions with this external service should be implemented in [ProductGateway](src/main/java/com/biskot/infra/gateway/ProductGateway.java)
+* As long as you respect the exercise goal, you have complete freedom to apply as many coding practices or external libraries as you see fit.

+## Tips
+* The Java contract classes as well as the api interface can be generated using the openapi-generator-maven-plugin configured in `pom.xml` file
-A mock server is configured in [ProductMockServer](src/main/java/com/biskot/infra/mock/ProductMockServer.java) and products could be retrieved using this url : GET http://localhost:9001/products/{productId} (productId could take values from 1 to 4)
+* A mock server has already been configured in [ProductMockServer](src/main/java/com/biskot/infra/mock/ProductMockServer.java) from which products can be retrieved calling:

-Biskot must be efficient and prod-ready
+GET http://localhost:9001/products/{productId} (productId ranges from 1 to 4)
+* The project is structured using [hexagonal architecture](https://blog.octo.com/architecture-hexagonale-trois-principes-et-un-exemple-dimplementation/), so please be aware to implement all layers (you will find `// TODO: to be implemented` comments when expect you to provide an implementation).

+## Submission
-As always, should you finish the implementation, please push your work in the source code management of your choice and please, share it with us
+When you feel confident with your implementation, please push your work in a source code management of your choice and share it with us.

+Happy Coding.
+Good luck!